dmolitor/mlb-data/README.md

 ## Issues with the Data

 On several random baseball forums I've seen people complaining about the quality of MLB's Transaction data.
 I'm sure this complaining is warranted.
 Additionally, all this data is being scraped with no direct manual oversight.
-As such, if there are mistakes or missing records, feel free to open an issue or pull request and fix this data!
+As such, some mistakes are likely!